 - Try “interval walking” when possible: walk fast for 30 seconds, then regular pace for 60 seconds, and keep alternating.

 - Do step-touches or heel raises when waiting in line or for a stoplight.

 - If you take public transportation opt to stand instead of sit when that’s an option.

 - Schedule a “walk and talk” with friends.

 - If you’re at the park with your kids, get involved.
 Chase your kids around or do races (they typically LOVE races), push them on the swings, hang on the monkey bars, and have some fun!

-- Consider getting a pedometer, and aiming for 10,000 steps per day.
+- Consider tracking your steps (via your phone or a pedometer) and aim for 10,000 steps per day.